 The Permanent Secretary is the Principal Accounting Officer of the MOD.
 He is responsible for the proper use and accounting of all funds allocated to Defence in accordance with Treasury Instructions and Government Accounting Regulations, proper administration of civilian personnel as well as advising the Minister on administration and Defence Policy issues.
 Mr Martin Rushwaya is the current Secretary for Defence.

 With respect to policy matters, the Department analyses, formulates and reviews the country's Defence Policy taking into consideration security related developments at the domestic, regional, continental and global levels.
-Mr Patrick Machaya is the Dep Sec Pol, PR & IA at the moment.
+Mr Nicholas Mbara is the Acting Dir Pol, PR & IA at the moment.

-On public relations, the Department is responsible for the drafting and administering of the Defence Public Relations Policy as well as cultivating sound civil-military relations.
+On Public Relations, the Department is responsible for the implementing and reviewing of the Defence Public Relations Policy as well as cultivating sound civil-military relations.
 In the same vein, the Department directs preparations for commemoration of the International Day for United Nations Peacekeepers, staging of the Defence Forces Day celebrations as well as exhibiting at the Zimbabwe International Trade Fair and the Harare Agricultural Show.

 On regional and international matters, the Department directs and coordinates Defence bilateral Joint Permanent Commissions.
 It also prepares briefs and position papers on SADC Inter-state Defence and Security Committee meetings.
 Furthermore, the Department prepares briefs pertaining to the signing and ratification of Protocols/Conventions and Treaties like the 1999 Ottawa Convention on the Prohibition of use, stockpiling, production and transfer of anti-personnel mines and the Comprehensive Nuclear-Test-Ban Treaty to mention but a few.

 The Department deals with proper and efficient accounting of funds to the Ministry in the national budget.
 It responds to all queries regarding the use of funds to the Comptroller and Auditor General and the Parliamentary Public Accounts of Finance of all the Ministry's Public Sector Investment Project (PSIP) programmes.
 It also handles human resources issues for the civilian staff of the Ministry in liaison with the Public Service Commission.
-Mr Denson Muvandi is the Acting Director Finance at the MOD.
+Mr Denson Muvandi is the Director Finance.

 The Department is responsible for timeous procurement of goods and services required for the efficient functioning of the Defence Forces.
 In this respect, the Department negotiates and approves all supply contracts of the Defence Forces, scrutinizes tender evaluations and makes recommendations to the State Procurement Board as well as handling complaints from clients.
 The Department also monitors the Procurement Departments of the ZNA and the AFZ-to ensure that tender procedures are properly followed and that all purchases are done in accordance with the Procurement Act and Regulations.
 Mr Peter Muchakazi is the Dir Procurement, Research and Administration.